Pttn/rieMiner/README.md

 This mode can be used to test the code.
 It does the following:

 * Start at Difficulty 800;
-* Increases it by 10 every 15 s 3 times;
+* Increases it by 10 every 10 s 5 times;
-* Set it at 1600 after 15 more seconds;
+* Simulates a disconnect after 10 more seconds;
+* Restart with Difficulty 1600;
 * Increases it by 40 after 30 and 20 s;
-* Simulates a disconnect after 10 more seconds;
+* Simulates another disconnect after 10 more seconds;
 * Repeat.

 ## Miscellaneous